If you asked most people to play word association with Malaysia, best beaches would not be what comes to mind for most people.

 The Best Beaches In Malaysia On A Map

-Malaysia doesn’t get the glory of the bordering Thailand but I’m sure you’re now convinced the Malaysia beaches can be as awesome.
+Malaysia doesn’t get the glory of bordering Thailand but I’m sure you’re now convinced the Malaysia beaches can be as awesome.
 The theory is, you won’t see so many western tourists making the beaches ‘too touristy’, yet.

 The best beach in Malaysia in my opinion?
 Tanjung Rhu!

-How To Get Around Malaysia
+How To Get To The Top Beaches In Malaysia

 Getting around both the Malaysian Peninsular and Malaysia Borneo by car is the best option if you want to get around to all of them in reasonably quick time.